Renault: Renault–Nissan–Mitsubishi

-Renault has a 43.4% stake in Nissan, and Nissan holds a 15% stake (with no voting rights) in Renault, thereby giving it effective control.
-Renault has a 50% stake in the joint venture Renault-Nissan b.v., which was established to manage the Renault-Nissan alliance.
-The company is responsible for the management of two joint companies, RNPO (Renault Nissan Purchasing Organization) and RNIS (Renault-Nissan Information Services).
-Combined vehicle sales in 2008 reached 6.9 million (including AvtoVAZ), making the Renault-Nissan Alliance the world's third-largest automotive group.
+For many years, Renault had a 43.4% stake in Nissan, thereby giving it effective control de jure, and Nissan held a 15% stake (with no voting rights) in Renault.
+As of November 2023 Renault owns 15% shares with voting rights.
+It has more shares in a French trust which it can use for voting in a few limited situations.

 As well as sharing engines and joint-development of zero-emissions technology, Nissan increased its presence in Europe by badging various Renault van models such as the Renault Kangoo/Nissan Kubistar, Renault Master/Nissan Interstar and the Renault Trafic/Nissan Primastar.
 Some passenger cars have also been badge-engineered, such as the Renault Clio-based Nissan Platina in Brazil.
 The "Renault Production System" standard used by all Renault factories borrowed extensively from the "Nissan Production Way" and resulted in Renault productivity improving by 15%.
-The alliance led to the loss of 21,000 jobs, and the closure of three assemby and two powertrain plants.
+The alliance led to the loss of 21,000 jobs, and the closure of three assembly and two powertrain plants.

 In March 2010 the Renault-Nissan alliance opened its first joint facility in Chennai, India, investing 45 billion rupees (US$991.1 million).
 The facility builds the Nissan Micra.
 The Renault Fluence and Renault Koleos are intended to be assembled there from completely knocked-down units.
 As a result of opening its own factory, Renault ended its five-year Mahindra Renault joint venture with Mahindra & Mahindra company to make and sell the Renault Logan in India.